-- the national review panel did not follow due process, and this resulted in an error in the assessment of the application/submission - > any decision regarding the application was made in a prejudicial way - a service interruption through the UKFPO's application website (Oriel) disadvantaged the applicant - 3.
-Once an applicant has submitted their appeal form to helpdesk@foundationprogramme.nhs.uk they will receive an email to acknowledge that the appeal has been received and logged. - 4.
+- the national review panel did not follow the process with appropriate diligence and due care resulting in an error in the assessment of the application/submission - > any decision regarding the application was made in a prejudicial way - > a service interruption to Oriel disadvantaged the applicant - 3.
+Once an applicant has submitted their appeal form they will be able to save a copy of their response. - 4.
 The UKFPO will review the completed appeal form to check whether any basic clerical errors have occurred.
 If any such errors are found, the applicant will be contacted to clarify the information.
 No further information will be accepted after the appeal submission deadline under any circumstances. - 5.
 The UKFPO will appoint an independent appeals panel.
 The panel will review the appeal and make their decision based on any investigations they consider reasonable, taking account of the statement within the appeal form.
-The UKFPO will provide applicants with the panel's decision on the published deadline.

-- 6. If an appeal is successful, the UKFPO will agree a satisfactory resolution and provide the applicant with further information. - 7.
+The UKFPO will provide applicants with the panel's decision on the published deadline. - 6.
+If an appeal is successful, the UKFPO will agree a satisfactory resolution and provide the applicant with further information. - 7.
 If the appeal is unsuccessful, applicants are not able to further appeal.
-The independent appeals panel's decision is final.
+The independent appeal panel's decision is final.
 Applicants will receive information about why the appeal was unsuccessful. - 8.
-Applicants who wish to withdraw their appeal must inform the UKFPO at the email address above. - 9.
+Applicants who wish to withdraw their appeal must inform the UKFPO by email to helpdesk@foundationprogramme.nhs.uk. - 9.
 There is no further opportunity to challenge the outcomes of the respective elements of the national application process.